Octoberfest7/DNS_Tunneling/README.md

 Because this is such a old and well known technique, many organizations have detection methods in place to try and prevent it.

-The DNS record type of choice for DNS tunneling is TXT records.
-This is because TXT records can hold a lot more data than other records, and as I discovered during this research, they are also case-sensitive, something that the other records are not which can have an impact when we start talking about encoding.
+The DNS record type of choice for DNS tunneling has historically been TXT.
+This is because TXT records can hold more data than other records and they are also case-sensitive, something that the other records are not which can have an impact when we start talking about encoding.

 ## What is Constrained Language Mode?